 Whether you’re broadening a brick-and-mortar store, searching for an enterprise solution, or setting up a business from the ground up, your eCommerce software has a significant impact on your company’s revenues and profit.

-I can’t think of a more dynamic industry than retail right now, with its shift to the digital, rise of mobile shopping, and continued shift favoring brand loyalty rather than service loyalty.
+I can’t think of a more dynamic industry than retail right now.
+Its shift to the digital, rise of mobile shopping, and continued growth favor brand loyalty rather than service loyalty.
 Amazon, for example, is broadening its product offerings to include baby care, live music, fashion, and groceries.
 How awesome is that?

 eCommerce platforms are fundamentally the pillar of any online retail enterprise, enabling the front-end and back-end to work in conjunction.
-What makes this eCommerce pyramid work are the eCommerce platforms, which provide a rigid structure on which a B2B or B2C eCommerce company is endorsed.
+This eCommerce pyramid works with the eCommerce platforms, which provide a rigid structure on which a B2B or B2C eCommerce company is endorsed.

 They enable the growth and development of an online store, allowing it to extend its eCommerce offering, deliver a consistent client experience, and take charge of its destiny.